-Irkutsk sightseeing and boat ride along the mighty Angara River.
+Soviet Irkutsk sightseeing and boat ride along the mighty Angara River.

-Dinner and overnight in Irkutsk.
+Lunch, dinner and overnight in Irkutsk.

 DAY 2 - Angara River

-In the morning we'll transfer to the river port of Balagansk board a Soviet vessel and travel along the Angara up north to Bratsk, a major transportation hub along the Baikal-Amur mainline.
+In the morning we'll transfer to the river port of Balagansk, board a Soviet vessel and travel along the Angara up north to Bratsk, a major transportation hub along the Baikal-Amur Mainline.

 During the 7-to-8-hour ride you will enjoy the languid and romantic atmospheres of this sleepy corner of Russia and see abandoned villages and hamlets inhabited by old and nostalgic dwellers, whose lifeline is represented by the Angara itself.